LIVING BY THE LIFE OF CHRIST

 Actually, living by the Life of Christ is the product of the four actions mentioned above.
 But it is more than responding to the dealings of God.
 It is more than the loss of our idols.
 It is more than obeying God.
 It is more than obeying the written commandments.
 It is the product of these, but the whole is greater than the sum of its parts.

-There are passages in the Bible, such as the fourteenth chapter of the Gospel of John, that leave the impression Christ is going to come in the Spirit to His Church prior to His coming to the world in the clouds of glory.
+There are passages in the Bible, such as John chapter 14, that leave the impression Christ is going to come in the Spirit to His Church prior to His coming to the world in the clouds of glory.
 Of course, it always has been true that where two or three are gathered in His name, He is there in the midst.

 If I am not mistaken, His Presence is especially strong today.
 I think He has come to bring us to be with Him where He is.
 Where He is, is in the center of the Person and will of the Father.
 I believe He wants us to press into that same place in the Father so we can be with Jesus where He is.

 I believe the time is here, or very near, when God is ready to make Christ’s enemies His footstool.
 If this is the case, we can expect Christ to come to His Church as the Lord strong and mighty in battle.
 For without doubt, the first enemies that will be put under the feet of Christ are those in His Church.

 Also, we of the royal priesthood need to be reconciled to God.
 We already have been reconciled legally through the blood of the cross.
 Now we must be reconciled in actuality.